 If your Minnesota Pregnancy and Parenting Leave also qualifies as FMLA leave, your employer may count it under both laws at the same time to avoid double leave.
+But pregnant workers can take prenatal medical leave and it doesn't count against their 12 weeks of parental leave.
+Prenatal is the time before the birth.
 Your employer may also count time off if you are getting disability benefits or using vacation or sick leave towards your Pregnancy and Parenting Leave.